 If a woman’s menstrual cycle is irregular, she may not be ovulating on a consistent basis or at all.
 Ovulatory disorders are one of the most common causes of infertility and account for infertility in 25% of couples.

 One way to evaluate ovulation is to track your basal body temperature (BBT) which is your lowest body temperature typically occurring during sleep.
 Your BBT will rise slightly just before ovulation occurs due to the production of hormones that indicate ovulation.
-If your BBT doesn’t not increase the hormone indicating ovulation is not presence.
+If your BBT doesn’t not increase, these means the hormone indicating ovulation is not present.

-If a woman is not ovulating, we can use a combination of ovulation induction (fertility) medications to help grow follicles and time the release of the egg so that intercourse can be timed appropriately to increase the chances of fertilization.
+If a woman is not ovulating, we can use a combination of ovulation induction (fertility) medications to help grow follicles and time the release of the egg.
+This is so intercourse can be timed appropriately to increase the chances of fertilization.

-While each patient is unique, we follow a general timeline when prescribing medications and monitoring progress to determine when ovulation will occur and when intercourse should be had.
+While each patient is unique, we follow a general timeline when prescribing medications and monitoring progress.
+This will determine when ovulation will occur and when intercourse should occur.